On this Vallarta Art Gallery

 Talavera Etc - South Side / Old Town - 275

-For some 25+ years, Talavera etc has offered a wide selection of fine traditional quality Poblana Talavera pottery from workshops in Puebla, hand-painted murals and ceramic tiles, dinnerware sets and jewelry boxes.
+For some 30+ years, Talavera has offered a wide selection of fine traditional quality Poblana Talavera pottery from workshops in Puebla, hand-painted murals and ceramic tiles, dinnerware sets and jewelry boxes.
 Talavera Etc handcraft collections includes dolls, angels, masks, Oaxaca woodcarvings, Day of the Dead and other unique folk-art pieces from around Mexico.
 Mon-Fri, 10am-5pm; Sat, 10am-3pm

 Tierra Huichol - South Side - 246 Olas

 Altas street and Downtown - 592 Paseo Diaz Ordaz.
 Tel:

 A nice selection of Huichol artworks, yarn paintings, handcrafted wax-and-bead figurines and masks, and Catrina dolls at decent prices.
-The Tierra Huichol store downtown has a time-share component to the sales, while the Old Town shop does not, so be advised.
-You may also on occasion meet or watch some of the local artists working on these intricately detailed pieces, which is a treat.
-The people working in the Romantic Zone shop were helpful and knowledgeable when I have visited.
+The Tierra Huichol store downtown apparently has a time-share component to the sales, while the Old Town shop on Olas Altas street does not.
+You may also on occasion meet or watch some of the local artists at either of the Tierra Huichol stores working on these intricately detailed pieces, which is a real treat.
+The staff in the Romantic Zone shop were helpful and knowledgeable when I have visited.
 Daily, 9am-10pm

 Travel Note: Unfortunately the Great Recession has not been kind to some of Vallarta's art galleries such as Ambos, Ana Romo, Arte 550, the Jalisco Institute of Handicrafts, 8 y mas, Galeria A.L.
-Arte Latinoamericano (which had been around since 1998), Artesanias Flores, Galeria Corona, Puerco Azul, PV Santana, and gay-owned galleries T. Fuller Fine Art, Galeria Sol y Luna, Miralo, and Quadro, among others, who have had to close their doors these past few years.
-A number of new ones including Colectika, Contempo Galleria, Demetro Gallery, Galeria Rodo Padilla, La Pulga, Sheol, and Tierra Huichol have come along to add to the active, colorful and lively art and culture scene in Puerto Vallarta.
+Arte Latinoamericano (which had been around since 1998), Artesanias Flores, Galeria Colibri, Galeria Corona, Lucy's Cucu Cabana Puerco Azul, PV Santana, and gay-owned galleries T. Fuller Fine Art, Galeria Sol y Luna, La Pulga, Miralo, and Quadro, among others, who have had to close their doors these past few years.
+A number of new ones including Colectika, Contempo Galleria, Demetro Gallery, Galeria Rodo Padilla, Sheol and the Tierra Huichol have come along to add to the active, colorful and lively art and culture scene in Puerto Vallarta.
 It should be noted that the information in this Gay Travel Guide was considered accurate when posted but changes can and do occur, so you may want to confirm details directly with the businesses in question before planning your time out and around town.

 Art Studios/Individual Artists